JoshMcKinstry/Rails-3/README.md

     rails server

---- or ---

-    rails s

 On your browser, navigate to localhost:3000/cars

-I have built this app so that currently, the only views in the app are related to cars.
-There are no routes and no controller for part or make.
+Currently, the only views in the app are related to cars.
+There are no routes and no controller for parts or makes.
 In order to create new parts or makes, use the rails console.

     rails console

---- or ---

-    rails c

 This will start up the console.
 Once here, use the method create for either object to create new parts or makes.